Starman (Jack Knight): Among the Stars and Return to Earth

 During his heroic career, Jack meets and falls in love with a woman named Sadie.
 When she reveals that she is the sister of Will Payton, yet another hero to bear the name of Starman, he vows to set off into space to find her missing brother.

 Jack first seeks help in his journey from both Captain Marvel and the Justice League of America.
 Finally, equipped with his father's consciousness duplicated in a Mother Box, and joined by Mikaal Tomas, Jack sets off on an intergalactic journey.
 However, a chance encounter diverts Jack from his intended route, and he is lost in both time and space.
 He meets the Legion of Super-Heroes, counsels Jor-El (father of Superman), and then helps Adam Strange fight an invading empire.
 As a prisoner of the empire, Jack foments revolt to escape, working with members of the Green Lantern Corps, the Omega Men and the New Gods.
 Jack meets Will Payton, whose body has been merged with the mind of yet another Starman, Prince Gavyn.
 Together, the many Starmen work together to save Gavyn's empire.
-Jack leaves Gavyn/Payton to run the empire, and returns to Earth to tell Sadie her brother's fate.
+Jack leaves Gavyn to run the empire, and returns to Earth to tell Sadie her brother's fate.

 Upon his return, Jack faces almost all of his foes in a massive battle that nearly destroys Opal City.
 During the battle, Jack's father sacrifices himself to save the city.
 Following his father's death, Jack undertakes one final adventure, to resolve the mystery of the last recorded Starman, the Starman of 1951.
 Having the answer to that final riddle, Jack retires and takes his son to live with him and Sadie in San Francisco.
+Jack gave his cosmic rod on to Courtney Whitmore, who calls herself Stargirl and currently operates with the JSA.